RajeevBaniya/BookNest/README.md

 <h2 text="xl">Features</h2>
 <p>1.
 Responsive React design for smooth user experience on all devices.</p>
 <p>2.
 Efficient inventory management: add, edit, delete, and update books.</p>
 <p>3.
-Secure user authentication for customers and Store managers have access to advanced features for inventory management.</p>
+Secure user authentication for customers and Store managers have access to advanced features for management.</p>
 <p>4.
 Easy search and filters for finding books quickly.</p>
 <p>5.
 Centralized admin dashboard for managing inventory and orders.</p>